Rosy Tetra Care Guide: Tank Setup, Diet, Tank Mates, & More

 Where to Buy

 Rosy tetras are widely available at local fish stores and online retailers.
 They’re one of the more common tetras in the hobby and are reasonably priced at $3-5 per fish.
-Most specimens in the trade are farm-bred, which means they tend to be hardy and well-acclimated to aquarium conditions.
+Most specimens in the trade are farm-bred, which means they are hardy and well-acclimated to aquarium conditions.

 For quality stock with live arrival guarantees, check Flip Aquatics and Dan’s Fish.